personal-history based works

 What if you added collages of photographs, a few maps to trace your steps, and even a scattering of relevant social history to explain why you did what you did when you did it?
 Or, can you think of a better way for your family snapshots, correspondence, love letters, messages, calendars, diaries, and notes to serve a purpose?
 After all, in too many cases, you only get one chance to successfully preserve your legacy.

 Yes, the profession of personal historian does exist—however, you should not just grab any old person off the street to help you.
 Even we “professionals” don’t claim to know how to best preserve every moment for every person . . . or family . . . or business.
 That’s right: even families and businesses have “personal” histories.

-My specialty is in helping to create print versions of histories.
-If you want to prepare a script for a video or audio presentation or for your multi-media show, I’d be quite able and quite happy to help you out.
+My specialties are in helping to create print versions of histories . . . or, if you want to prepare a script for a video or audio presentation or for your multi-media show, I’d be quite able and quite happy to help you out.
 A photo album or video program with captions?
 An autobiography?
 I can do it.
 A memoir?
 You’ve found a good ghostwriter/editor and a good team to assist you!